shipworthy/simple_feature_flags/README.md

 SimpleFeatureFlags provides a simple way to enable or disable features, per-environment, using application configuration.

-The example below describes using a new, exciting algorithm (`:new_algorithm`) for computing `𝝿` in localhost and staging deployments, before rolling it out to production (or not).
+The example below describes using a new, exciting algorithm (`:new_algorithm`) for computing `𝝿` in localhost and staging deployment environments, before rolling it out to production (or not).

 ## Installation